kuniyoshi/ito/README.md

 PHILOSOPHY
 ==========

-`ito` is almost like `alias ito ls ~/.ito`.
+`ito` behaves almost like `alias ito='ls ~/.ito'`.

-Small degree of freedom makes users on focus it's task, and remember what files are.
+Its deliberately tiny feature set helps you stay focused on the task at hand and remember what each file is for.